infiniflow/ragflow-docs/website/blog/2025-10-30-ragflow-in-practice-an-intelligent-agent-for-in-depth-research-on-company-research-reports/index.md

 ```
 <Task Objective>

-Read user input → Identify the involved company/stock (supports abbreviations, full names, codes, and aliases) → Retrieve the most relevant research reports from the knowledge base → Output the full text of the research report, retaining the original format, data, chart descriptions, and risk warnings.
+Read user input → Identify the involved company/stock (supports abbreviations, full names, codes, and aliases) → Retrieve the most relevant research reports from the dataset → Output the full text of the research report, retaining the original format, data, chart descriptions, and risk warnings.

 </Task Objective>